z64555/cibraryengine/README.md

     glu.h

   SOIL
-    You need to have libSOIL built by your compiler of choice and saved as a *.lib.
+    You need to have libSOIL built by your compiler of choice and saved as a .lib.
 The MSVC projects its SDK provides will generate a SOIL.lib, so just rename it to libSOIL.lib and you'll be set.

+Debugging:
+  If you want to use an IDE debugger, such as the one in Visual Studio, you have to set the working directory within the TestProject's property pages to the source code root directory.
+This is so that the .exe can find runtime assets

+  For Visual Studio, you can try using $(ProjectDir)..\..\..\

+  You may also need to copy lua51.dll and lua5.1.dll to be with the compiled .exe.